gcanti/tcomb-react/README.md

 # Safe components

-For third part components or if you want a more fine-grained control you can `bind` your component to a type.
+For third party components or if you want a more fine-grained control you can `bind` your component to a type.
 The function `bind` returns a proxy component with the same interface of the original but with asserts included.
 In production you can choose to switch from the proxy component to the original one.